ottenwbe/recipes-manager-ui/README.md

     git clone https://github.com/ottenwbe/recipes-manager-ui.git
     ```

 1. _Configure the strings of the App_.
-A strings.json file is used to configure the texts diplayed in the UI.
+A strings.json file is used to configure the texts displayed in the UI.
 Configuration happens at _build time_.

     ```json
     {